-The DanceFlurry Board is an active one, and members are expected to work on at least one committee in addition to attending board meetings.
+The DanceFlurry Board is an active one, and members are expected to serve on at least one committee in addition to attending board meetings.
+The initial term of service is three years.
+Board members have access to training.
 The following is a brief description of what your “job” as a board member would involve:

-A list of committees with descriptions follows along with a list of current board members and staff.
-The DFO has a bookkeeper who manages all fiscal tasks and a CPA who does our tax returns.
-The DFO also has an Administrator, who handles many of the day-to-day details, such as insurance, mail and invoices, membership and donations, production of DFO materials, some publicity, board administration, etc. For more information, and to review the DFO By-Laws, please check the danceflurry.org website.
+A list of committees with descriptions follows, along with a list of current board members and contractual staff.
+Our events are run by volunteer organizers, under the supervision of the Board.
 The DFO-sponsored and DFO-affiliated events are listed below.
+The DFO bookkeeper manages all fiscal tasks and a CPA does our tax returns.
+The DFO’s Administrator handles many of the day-to-day details and assists with publicity.
+For more information, and to review the DFO By-Laws, please check the website, www.danceflurry.org.

 So that we can share the information with the Board and our membership, please answer the following questions about your interests and skills (not more than 2-3 paragraphs).